Sequential Enumeration in Large Language Models: Results

 \subsection{Counting via coding}

 To investigate whether LLMs' coding ability could support perfect sequential enumeration, we select the SOTA coding LLM, GPT-5 as the testing model (see \href{https://aider.chat/docs/leaderboards/}{Aider LLM Leaderboards}).
 As generating letters or words, either uniformly or non-uniformly, is too easy, we focus only on the non-uniform naming task.
 We gave 30 trials for GPT-5 to generate a code snippet that can count the number of letters or words in a given string.
-The prompt is: \texttt{''You need to write a code snippet to count how many letters or words in a given string.
+The prompt is:\begin{quote} \ttfamily You need to write a code snippet to count how many letters or words in a given string.
 The input is a string and the output of the snippet should be an integer number.
-Try your best to consider all possible conditions and return the final Python code.''} with the instruction (work as system message in other LLMs): \texttt{''You are a code expert!''}.
+Try your best to consider all possible conditions and return the final Python code. \end{quote}